 The 5th grade Advanced Band members from the North and West Intermediate Schools will be performing as part of the Wilmington Public Schools Performing Arts Department’s Winter Music Festival on Tuesday, December 20, 2016 at 7:00 PM at the High School Auditorium.

 This one hour concert will feature the band students playing as an ensemble as well as some soloists.
 Additionally, the 5th Grade Chorus from the North Intermediate School will also perform!

 The 5th Grade Advanced Band Permission Slip is here: 2016adv-band-fall-perm-slip

-***UPDATE: BEGINNING BAND REGISTRATION FORM IS CORRECTED.
-PERMISSION NOT REQUIRED***
+***UPDATE: BEGINNING BAND REGISTRATION IS NOW CLOSED***

 WELCOME BACK PARENTS AND STUDENTS TO A NEW YEAR IN BAND!!

 All 4th and 5th grade students who are playing a band instrument for the first time (or who are switching instruments) must complete the simple online registration form below.
 Parents of beginning band students are required to attend the informational meeting on Wednesday, September 14, 2016 at 7:00 PM at the WILMINGTON HIGH SCHOOL Auditorium.
 Beginning band lessons will start during the week of September 19.
 Please contact Ms. DiLullo with any questions by calling your child’s school, or emailing at: Anita.email@example.com